Post

 • A complete list of events can be found in the official documentation

-• pull_request:: PR-related events Triggered when a PR is opened, reopened, assigned, or has new Push Commits, etc.
+• pull_request: PR related events Triggered when a PR is opened, assigned, labeled, or has a new Push Commit, etc.

-• workflow_dispatch: Manually triggered; you can set required fields, and GitHub Actions provides a simple form for users to fill in information. e.g.:
+• workflow_dispatch: Manually triggered; fields can be set for user input, and GitHub Actions provides a simple form for users to fill in information. e.g.:

 • workflow_call: Triggers another Action (Workflow) to execute tasks.

-• workflow_run: Triggered when another Action (Workflow) executes tasks.
+• workflow_run: Triggered when another Action (Workflow) executes a task.

 For more event types and configuration details, please refer to the official documentation.